 PG&E continually looks for opportunities to identify and implement efficiencies to minimize costs and the potential for rate increases.
-Some of the initiatives planned or currently underway and that are or will be reflected in filings before the CPUC (e.g., 2017 General Rate Case and 2015 Gas Transmission and Storage rate case) and Federal Energy Regulatory Commission (FERC) (e.g., PG&E's Transmission Owner Tariff rate cases) include:
+Some of the initiatives planned or currently underway and that are reflected in filings before the CPUC (e.g., 2017 General Rate Case and 2015 Gas Transmission and Storage rate case) and Federal Energy

+Regulatory Commission (FERC) (e.g., PG&E's Transmission Owner Tariff rate cases) include:

 - Electric Transmission and Distribution (T&D) Operations PG&E has deployed a number of work efficiency initiatives to offset cost increases including increasing field productivity through improved work scheduling and leveraging technology to improve operational efficiency and resource utilization in its electric distribution operations.
 Additionally, in coordination with the California Independent System Operator (ISO) through the transmission planning process (TPP), PG&E is evaluating the need for transmission capacity projects that have already been approved through the TPP to validate the need in light of current and updated load growth forecasts.
 If the trends continue, PG&E would expect that fewer transmission capacity projects will be needed to meet system needs. - Gas T&D Operations PG&E has identified a number of efficiency and continuous improvement efforts to reduce, among other things, the cost of addressing leaks through the use of new technology and new processes in its gas distribution operations.
-PG&E's gas transmission and storage operations are focused on a rigorous risk-based asset management strategy and investment planning process and has implemented project governance and controls to manage project execution and deliver large scale projects in a timely, cost effective and high quality manner. - SmartMeter Technology PG&E continues to achieve cost savings related to the deployment of SmartMeter technology, including the ability to remotely read meters, to connect and disconnect customers remotely, and to determine whether power has been restored after an outage without requiring a field visit. - Support Organizations PG&E's building services organization has launched a number of initiatives to consolidate and better utilize existing buildings to reduce costs in the long run.
-Similarly, the company's information technology and human resource departments have identified a number of efficiencies to drive down technology costs across the enterprise.
+PG&E's gas transmission and storage operations are focused on a rigorous risk-based asset management strategy and investment planning process and has implemented project governance and controls to manage project execution and deliver large scale projects in a timely, cost effective and high quality manner. - SmartMeter Technology PG&E continues to achieve cost savings related to the deployment of SmartMeter technology, including the ability to remotely read meters, to connect and disconnect customers remotely, and to determine whether power has been restored after an outage without requiring a field visit. - Support Organizations PG&E's Corporate Real Estate Strategy & Services organization has launched a number of initiatives to optimize and better utilize our real estate footprint to reduce costs in the long run.